 Stipend: £18,000 pa and fees paid at Home/EU rates

 All applications should be submitted online.
-See the How to Apply section of the IDC website.
-Please follow the instructions carefully, and ensure that you specify which project you are applying for.
-Your supporting statement should include why you are interested in the project theme, and why you are a good candidate for the project.
+See the How to Apply section of the IDC in Machining Science website.
+Please follow the instructions carefully, and ensure that you specify which project you are applying for and include in your statement why you are interested in the project and how you will contribute. https://www.ms-idc.co.uk/how-to-apply

 Applicants must have, or expect to get, a 1st or good 2:1 degree (or Masters with Merit) in a relevant science or engineering subject such as mechanical engineering, materials science or physics.

 Due to EPSRC residency requirements, this project is open only to UK and EU applicants who have been resident in the UK for at least 3 years immediately preceding the start of the course.

 All applicants require an English language qualification, typically a GCSE or an IELTS test (a score of 7 or above is required, with a minimum of 6 in each component).